 How Does an Infrared Thermometer Work?

 Liquid thermometers, commonly containing mercury, provide a readout when the liquid expands in response to heat.
 An RTD digital thermometer contains a sensor that computes temperature change.
 What distinguishes the IR thermometer is that it focuses infrared light at an object to detect and measure energy or radiation coming from its surface.
 The detector then translates the amount of electricity generated into a temperature reading.

 The process of obtaining an accurate measurement using an IR thermometer is simple, but proper usage is critical for obtaining the best results.
-For instance, where one points the thermometer matters.
+For instance, where one points the no touch infrared thermometer matters.
 When measuring body temperature, the warmest part of the human body is actually located in the inside portion of the eye, and not on the forehead as many commonly believe.
-This is where you should point the thermometer.
+This is where you should point for the best infrared thermometer accuracy.
 Fun fact: This is the most accurate location due to a vein that runs directly from the heart’s aorta to the inner corner of the eye.

 To safely take temperature in the inner canthus, follow these steps:

 - The patient should be steady and not moving around.